arielolin/apiiro-code/README.md

 ## Overview

 Apiiro Code is a Visual Studio Code extension that helps developers identify and manage risks directly in their IDE.
-The extension integrates with Apiiro's REST API to provide risk data visualization and remediation options per "risky" line of code.
+The extension integrates with Apiiro's REST API to provide risk data visualization and remediation options for risky code.

 ## Design Constraints

 - Must be compatible with popular IDEs (currently supporting VS Code)
 - Requires valid Apiiro API token for authentication
-- Must handle offline scenarios gracefully
 - Should minimize performance impact on the IDE
 - Must follow IDE extension development guidelines
 - Must maintain compatibility with Apiiro's API and services
 - Must only use existing data pipelines - no direct code/data transmission
 - Must adhere to enterprise-grade data privacy standards, including GDPR compliance, data sovereignty requirements, and implement robust security controls for sensitive information handling
+- Must rely solely on Apiiro's REST API for risk detection in codebase
+- No local code parsing or scanning is performed within the IDE
+- All risk detection and analysis happens on monitored branches through Apiiro's platform
+- Extension acts as a visualization layer for remotely detected risks
+- Risk data is retrieved and displayed based on:
+  - Repository identification
+  - Branch context
+  - File paths
+  - Line numbers

 ## Functional View